How to use Not So Rigid Designer

 To delete a color, select it and then click the trash can button.
 You can't delete a color that's in use in the design (change it to something else first!).

-Change the grid lines (New!) #
+Change the grid lines #

 The grid lines show in the drawdown and help distinguish different threads.
 You can choose to turn them off, to focus on color, or one of 3 different shades of grey for more or less contrast with your design, using the radio buttons below the color palette.
 The animation below shows the different options - the default color is a medium grey, light is not quite white and dark is not quite black.